joebywan/joebywan.github.io/_posts/2022-4-22-maintain-momentum.md

 A: Experience in setting, fulfilling and achieving goals.
 B: The confidence that comes with ticking something off your list.

 So when you set yourself a goal, tell others about it.
 It goes from being a goal that exists solely in your head to being out there.
 It's a thing now.
 It makes you feel more accountable and gives more pressure to stick with it.
+I've told you about it.
+I'm definitely accountable now :D

 Continuing with myself as the example.
 I set myself the goal to get a website setup within a week.
 You could consider that as a sub-goal to 1 article/week on LinkedIn, either way, it's something to achieve.